Child Care Options For Military Families With Special Needs

 - School-age care programs — These programs for children ages 6 to 12 are usually open before and after school, on holidays and for summer day camp.
 These care programs may use space in a child development center but are more often located in youth centers or schools.
 The children receive a planned curriculum and the ability to interact with their peers, who may or may not have disabilities.

 - Installation programs for youth and teens — For children ages 12 to 18, many military installations offer activities and classes at youth or community centers.
 These programs are open to children with and without special needs.

 What is the best setting for my child with special needs?

 If your child has special needs, your military service will work closely with you to find the best placement for your child.
 You can contact your installation child development center to learn more about child care options for your family.
-Each installation works with a multi-disciplinary Inclusion Action Team that includes the parent in the discussion of how to best meet the individual needs of the child.
+Each installation works with a multi-disciplinary Inclusion Action Team, or IAT, that includes the parent in the discussion of how to best meet the individual needs of the child.

 How do I find child care in the civilian community?